ISIOT-ECI/Lab-04-data-streams-processing/README.md

 3. Follow the same documentation to create the two 'temperature filters', and apply them on the DataStream that resulted from the *map* transformation in Step 2.
 4. Set a [PrintSinkFunction]() as a sink to the DataStream that resulted from the 'low-temperature' filter.
 5. Create a 'map' transformation for the DataStream that resulted from the 'high-temperature' filter.
-This transformation sould turn the POJO defined by you, into an AlertMessage POJO (included in the project), with your email address as recipient, and, as a message, something like *"Alert: high temperature - XX degrees, reported by device YYY"*.
+This transformation should turn the POJO defined by you, into an AlertMessage POJO (included in the project), with your email address as the recipient, and, as a message, something like *"Alert: high temperature - XX degrees, reported by device YYY"*.
 Add a PrintSinkFunction, in turn, to the DataStream created by this map transformation.

 6. Build and package your project.
 Make note of the name of the JAR file created on the *target* folder that ends on '-with-dependencies.jar'.